lion-packages/files/README.md

 ```

 ### 7. RENAME
-The `rename` function renames files with random characters, it allows to add a callsign to each file when it is renamed, the `rename` function uses `md5(hash('sha256', uniqid()))` to randomly rename files.
+The `rename` function renames files with random characters, it allows to add a callsign to each file when it is renamed, the `rename` function uses `md5(hash('sha256', uniqid()))` to randomly rename files
 ```php
 require_once 'vendor/autoload.php';